 Back Cushion Design and Support Zones

-• Whether the upper back and neck receive gentle contact or none at all.
+- Whether the upper back and neck receive gentle contact or almost none.

-Marcus often spots issues when upper back support disappears under his larger frame.
-Mia notices when cushions push her head forward instead of supporting the back of the skull.
+Marcus often notices when upper-back support disappears under his frame.
+Mia notices the opposite problem: cushions that shove her head forward instead of supporting it.

 Step 7: Pressure, Padding, and Fabric Contact